dbkangaroo/website/en/download/README.md

 For all users, recommend upgrading to the latest version, new features and bug fixed will landing the new version. some versions(with Dev flag) have a time limitation(3 - 12 months) due to uncompleted features, so please mind the app's message.

 ::: danger Important information
-The latest version is available for downloading only.
+Only the latest version of Kangaroo is available for download.
 :::

 ## Kangaroo versions